Key Takeaways

 Why is SEO important?

-SEO is important because most people, including your potential customers, use search engines to find information, products and services online.
-If your website is not search engine optimized, it can be overlooked and you will miss out on potential visitors and customers.
+SEO is important because most people, including your potential customers, use search engines to find information, products, and services online.
+If your website is not search engine optimized, it can be overlooked and you will miss out on potential visitors.
+Organic search often delivers the highest quality traffic because users are actively looking for what you offer.

 What is the difference between organic traffic and paid traffic?

 Organic traffic comes from search results where people click on your website because it appears relevant to their search.
-Paid traffic comes from ads (typically the top 2-4 results marked “ad”), where you pay to have your website appear at the top of the search results (pay per click (CPC)).
+Paid traffic comes from ads (typically the top results marked “ad”), where you pay to have your website appear at the top of the search results (pay-per-click (PPC)).
+Organic traffic is “free” once you rank, while paid traffic stops the moment you stop paying.

 How do search engines work?

 Search engines use complex algorithms to analyze websites and rank them in search results.
-They evaluate factors such as relevance, user experience, quality of content and links to the website.
+They evaluate factors such as relevance, user experience, quality of content, and links.
+Search engines crawl billions of pages, index the content, and then use hundreds of ranking factors to determine which pages best answer each search query.

 When do I start seeing results from my SEO efforts?